Known for being a fearsome crime boss, Ellsworth Raymond "Bumpy" Johnson ruled the Harlem neighborhood of New York City in the mid-20th century.

 As his wife noted, he was known to lecture younger generations about studying academics instead of crime — although he “always maintained a sense of humor about his brushes with the law.”

-Some suspect Johnson had something to do with the escape.
-Unconfirmed reports allege that he used his mob connections to help the escapees secure a boat to San Francisco.
+Some suspect that Johnson had something to do with the infamous escape.
+And unconfirmed reports allege that he used his mob connections to help the escapees secure a boat to San Francisco.

 And free he was — for a few years, at least.

 Bumpy Johnson returned to Harlem following his release in 1963.
-And while he may still have had the love and respect of the neighborhood, it was no longer the same place that it was when he left it.
+And while he may have still had the love and respect of the neighborhood, it was no longer the same place that it was when he left it.

-The neighborhood had largely fallen into disrepair as drugs had flooded the area (mostly thanks to the Mafia leaders with whom Johnson had cooperated in years past).
+By that point, the neighborhood had largely fallen into disrepair as drugs had flooded the area (mostly thanks to the Mafia leaders with whom Johnson had once cooperated in years past).